azapeti/ml-zoomcamp-homeworks-and-projects/12_capstone_project_1/README.md

 # Documentation for Drug Classification Project

 ## Aim of the Project
 The goal of this project is to predict the appropriate drug category for patients based on demographic and clinical features such as age, blood pressure, cholesterol levels, and sodium-to-potassium ratio.

+The data used for this project is sourced from [Kaggle](https://www.kaggle.com/datasets/prathamtripathi/drug-classification/data), which provides a labeled dataset containing 200 samples with detailed patient information.

+This is a **multiclass classification task**, where the target variable represents different drug categories prescribed to patients.

 ---